Mells War Memorial: Background

 In the aftermath of the First World War, thousands of war memorials were built across Britain.
 Amongst the most prominent designers of memorials was architect Sir Edwin Lutyens, described by Historic England as "the leading English architect of his generation".
 Before the war, Lutyens established his reputation designing country houses for wealthy patrons, but from 1917 onwards, he dedicated much of his time to memorialising the casualties of the war.
-He went on to design The Cenotaph on Whitehall in London, which became the focus for the national Remembrance Sunday commemorations and the Thiepval Memorial to the Missing of the Somme in France, among many other memorials and cemeteries.
+He went on to design the Cenotaph on Whitehall in London, which became the focus for the national Remembrance Sunday commemorations and the Thiepval Memorial to the Missing of the Somme in France, among many other memorials and cemeteries.

-According to Tim Skelton, author of Lutyens and Great War, "if there was one village above all others that would have a war memorial designed by Lutyens, it would be the village of Mells".
+According to Tim Skelton, author of Lutyens and the Great War, "if there was one village above all others that would have a war memorial designed by Lutyens, it would be the village of Mells".
 The war memorial is one of multiple buildings and structures by Lutyens in the village.
 He was a friend of two prominent local families, the Horners and the Asquiths, through his collaborations with Gertrude Jekyll on country houses and gardens early in his career.
-Gertrude's sister-in-law was Dame Agnes Jekyll, the sister of Lady Frances Horner, who was the incumbent owner (with her husband, Sir John) of Mells Manor, a manor house in the centre of the village dating originally from the 16th century.
+Gertrude Jekyll's sister-in-law was Dame Agnes Jekyll, the sister of Lady Horner, who was the incumbent owner (with her husband, Sir John) of Mells Manor, a manor house in the centre of the village dating originally from the 16th century.
 Shortly after their first meeting, Sir John commissioned Lutyens for renovations to the Horners' London town house.
 Lutyens first visited Mells in 1896 at the request of Lady Horner (with whom he became close friends), who commissioned him to rebuild the house, and later for several other works related to the manor.

 The Horners' son, Edward, was killed at the Battle of Cambrai on the Western Front in November 1917 and is among those named on the war memorial.
 The family separately commissioned Lutyens to design a memorial to him in St Andrew's Church—a large statue of a mounted cavalry officer (by Alfred Munnings), which stands on a plinth by Lutyens based on the Cenotaph.
 In the same church is a memorial to Raymond Asquith (the Horners' son-in-law and the eldest son of the prime minister, H. H. Asquith), designed by Lutyens and executed by Eric Gill.
 Raymond was killed in the Battle of the Somme in 1916.
 Both men are listed on the village war memorial.

-By 1916, seventy-four men from Mells had left to fight, and several women, including Lady Horner, were working as nurses in France.
+By 1916, 74 men from Mells had left to fight, and several women, including Lady Horner, were working as nurses in France.
 By the end of the war, 21 men had been killed and multiple others wounded.
 Among the returned was the curate of St Andrew's Church, who earned the Military Cross for saving a wounded soldier.